Estimated delivery in June 2022. Please note a 15% non-refundable deposit is payable at the time of order.

 From the lands of Khand in the east came one such Ringwraith, his name and purpose long forgotten, now but an empty vessel; a soulless instrument of Sauron’s will.
 Rising before the allies in Dol Guldur he appears in pitted silver armour, his helm etched and embossed with serpentine forms, vague hints of the culture he once called his own.

 BACK BY POPULAR DEMAND

-Weta Workshop is proud to announce the return of its Helm series.
-Each 1:4 scale Helm is made from premium polystone and comes in limited edition size set by you.
+Weta workshop is proud to announce the return of its Helm series.
+Each 1:4 scale Helm is made from premium polystone and comes in a limited edition size set by you.

 Though the Wraiths had previously been portrayed as pale kings in 'Ring vision,' the film's director wanted them to assume new forms, as if spiritually armoured for battle.

 Orders for Helm of the Ringwraith of Khand were opened for a strictly limited time from 23 Jul to 5 Aug 2021 (PDT).
 The final edition size was determined by the total number of orders made during this period.
 No more, no less.

 Please note: images are of a pre-production prototype.
 Minor variations will occur.